thisarray/jsgame0/docs/template.md

 </section>
 ```

-The canvas tag creates an area where jsgame0.js can draw the screen.
+The canvas tag creates an area where [jsgame0.js](https://github.com/thisarray/jsgame0) can draw the screen.
-Below it are 2 buttons to reset and pause the port.
+Below it are 2 buttons to reset and pause the game.
-These elements are connected to the screen global object later.
+These elements are connected to the `screen` global object later.

 ```html
 <h2>Original Python code</h2>